 UNLOCK targets UN staff who play a leading role in driving implementation of the Secretary-General’s reforms, and aims to strengthen their capacity to design and implement change management processes to roll out the reforms.

 - Strengthening their knowledge and skills with respect to change management, with a particular emphasis on approaches that have worked in the UN context;

 - Providing them with advisory services on change management as they go about implementing the reforms; and

 - Building and nurturing a network and a community of practice among these ‘change agents’ to ensure that there is unity of purpose across reform streams and that best practices are shared across the UN system.

-Beyond the reforms, the project will build a cadre of UN staff who are adept at managing change – a critical skill that will be increasingly required in the years ahead, as the UN will have continually to adapt its posture and approach to remain relevant in the increasingly volatile environments where it operates.
+Beyond the reforms, the project builds a cadre of UN staff who are adept at managing change – a critical skill that will be increasingly required in the years ahead, as the UN will have to adapt its posture and approach continually, to remain relevant in the increasingly volatile environments where it operates.